paulmoconnor/belleat-button/README.md

 # belleat-button
 Allows the buttons to make web requests to belleat application

-First, clone the belleat proejct into this github repository Running `./start.sh` will run button.py and anything else needed to establish a listener for the buttons
+First, clone the belleat proejct into this github repository<br>
+Running `./start.sh` will run button.py and anything else needed to establish a listener for the buttons